vistadataproject/nodeVISTA/setupDocker/README.md

 ### Thick Clients
 The main Windows thick client of VISTA is the Computerized Patient Record System (CPRS).
-To run on a Macintosh or Linux machine, CPRS must be run on a Windows virtual machine (VM) using Virtualbox

-Create a Windows VM using Virtualbox and install CPRS:
+To run on a Macintosh or Linux machine, CPRS must be run on a Windows virtual machine (VM) using Virtualbox.
+To create a Windows VM using Virtualbox and install CPRS:
 * Download [Virtualbox](https://www.virtualbox.org) and install on the Mac or Linux host
 * Download [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) and install as a VM in Virtualbox
 * Download [CPRS](https://www.osehra.org/content/install-vistarpms-clients) and install witin the Windows VM

-Connect CPRS in WindowsVM to nodeVISTA in docker
+__Connect CPRS in WindowsVM to nodeVISTA in docker__

-* In Virtualbox: set networking to 'Bridged'
+In Virtualbox: set networking to 'Bridged'

-* On the Mac host: Obtain the __docker IP address__ of nodeVISTA
+On the Mac host: Obtain the __docker IP address__ of nodeVISTA
 > sudo docker inspect -f "{{ .NetworkSettings.IPAddress }}" nodevista999

-* In the Windows VM: Confirm the Windows environment can reach the NodeVistA docker environment
+In the Windows VM: Confirm the Windows environment can reach the NodeVistA docker environment
 > ping -r 5 *__dockerIPaddress__*

-* In CPRS: Confirgure CPRS to connect to the nodeVISTA server:  Right-click on the CPRS icon and open its "Properties".
+In CPRS: Confirgure CPRS to connect to the nodeVISTA server:  Right-click on the CPRS icon and open its "Properties".
 In the "Shortcut" tab, past the following in the "Target" field:
 > "C:\Program Files (x86)\VistA\CPRS\CPRSChart.ext" CCOW=diable s=*__dockerIPaddress__* p=9330 showrpcs